SRahm24/SRahm24.github.io/projects/wordpress.md

 ## WordPress Installation Documentation
 ### By Sajid Rahman

-This .md chronicles the process of installing WordPress through Docker on WIndows
+This .md chronicles the process of installing WordPress through Docker on Windows

 ## Beginning the WordPress Installation
 ### 1. Install Docker on Windows